Turkic settlement of the Tarim Basin: Kara-Khanid conquest of Khotan

-The Iranic Saka peoples originally inhabited Yarkand and Kashgar in ancient times, and were ruled by the Buddhist Saka Kingdom of Khotan and Zoroastrian Shule Kingdom when the first major Turkic incursions into the area began.
-The Saka Kings were still culturally-influenced by the Buddhist homeland of Northern India, with their rulers adopting Sanskrit names and titles.
-The Buddhist entities of Khotan and Dunhuang (in present-day Gansu) had a tight-knit partnership, with intermarriage between Dunhuang and Khotan's rulers and Dunhuang's Mogao grottos and Buddhist temples being funded and sponsored by the Khotan royals, whose likenesses were drawn in the Mogao grottoes.
-The rulers of Khotan were aware of the menace they faced since they arranged for the Mogao grottoes to paint a growing number of divine figures along with themselves.
-By the time the Turkic Uyghur (Buddhist) and the Turkic Kara-Khanid (Muslim) invaded, Khotan was the only state in the area that had not come under Turkic rule.
+By the 10th century, the area was ruled by the Kingdom of Khotan and Shule Kingdom when the first Turkic began migrating into the area.
+The Saka Kings were still culturally-influenced by the Buddhist homeland of current Nepal, with their rulers adopting Sanskrit names and titles.
+The rulers of Khotan grew anxious of hostilities with Turkish khanates, as evidenced by the Mogao grottoes, were they commissioned painting number of divine figures along with themselves.
+By the time the Uyghurs and the Kara-Khanids invaded, Khotan was the only state in the area that had not come under Turkic rule.